Robots.txt Rules

 Audit Coverage

-Review whether important product URLs or crawler groups are blocked by robots.txt, including rules aimed at search and AI crawler user agents.
+Review whether important product URLs or crawler groups are blocked by robots.txt, including Googlebot, Google-Extended, GPTBot, OAI-SearchBot, ClaudeBot, Claude-SearchBot, and PerplexityBot patterns.

-Check meta robots and X-Robots-Tag directives that can prevent indexing or following links even when robots.txt allows the fetch.
+Check meta robots and X-Robots-Tag directives that can prevent indexing, following links, or preview generation even when robots.txt allows the fetch.

-Look at sitemap, canonical, hreflang, and internal-link signals so crawlers can find the preferred product URL.
+Look at sitemap, canonical, hreflang, and internal-link signals so crawlers can find the preferred product URL instead of a collection, market, or obsolete variant URL.

-Identify pages where JavaScript, redirects, password gates, geofencing, or app failures hide product facts from crawlers.
+Identify pages where JavaScript, redirects, password gates, bot protection, geofencing, or app failures hide product facts from crawler-visible rendered output.

 Crawler Access Map